Growing Guide

 Harvesting

-The chives are ready to be harvested once the plant is established and is about 5 inches in height.
-The best way to harvest is to cut the chives in bunches near the base of the plant.
-As you harvest, more chive shoots will form and re-grow.
-Wash and store in the fridge.
+The rosemary is ready to be harvested once the plant is established and has many sprigs growing.
+The best way to harvest is to cut short lengths of the stems.
+As you harvest, more leaves will form and grow.
+Wash and store in the fridge or dry the herbs and store in a container for later use.